8 Oral Hygiene Tips for a Healthy Mouth and Brighter Smile

-It is quite common for many to avoid dental appointments but doing so is bad for oral health.
+It is quite common for many to avoid dental appointments, but doing so is bad for oral health.
 Routine dental checks can help you keep plaque build-up under control and help the dentist spot potential problems in their early stages.
-In many cases, dentists will recommend getting a cleaning done every 6 months and will check for cavities.
+In many cases, dentists will recommend getting the cleaning done every 6 months and will check for cavities.
 Skipping these appointments increases the risk of these problems going unchecked, which means they will worsen over time.

 Use the right toothpaste

 Brushing your teeth regularly is important, but using the right toothpaste is something to keep in mind as well.
-Avoid picking toothpastes solely based on their flavour or whitening capabilities but rather prioritise those with fluoride content.
+Avoid picking toothpaste solely based on their flavour or whitening capabilities but rather prioritise those with fluoride content.
 Using fluoride is one of the best ways to protect against tooth decay as it fights germs and creates a protective barrier around the teeth.

 Brush teeth properly